Explore a BA in Art History

 Graduates of this versatile program are well equipped to meet the demands of the 21st Century.
 Majors have joined competitive graduate schools and built careers in a wide range of professions from museum curators to art librarians, university professors to lawyers, and government service to social media executives.

 Art history classes develop the core skills of close looking, writing, research, creative and analytical thinking, visual literacy and effective communication.
 Courses take the form of lectures, internships, independent studies, seminars and on-site investigations in museums, archives, and even Renaissance churches and palaces.
-Small, major specific classes, such as the topical Sophomore Seminar in Art History (ARH 219) and the advanced Research Topics in Art (ARH 405) provide students with one-on-one experiences with the area’s dynamic faculty.
+Small, major specific classes, such as the topical Second Year Seminar in Art History (ARH 219) and the advanced Research Topics in Art (ARH 405) provide students with one-on-one experiences with the area’s dynamic faculty.

 Students shape their own degree by selecting a minor and a foreign language that complement their future careers paths.
 Past majors have selected from a range of subjects in which to minor including Classical Studies, History, Religious Studies, Anthropology, English, Media Studies, Political Science, and Women, Gender, and Sexuality Studies, among others.